sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 - `COMMIT` must be the full 40 character hash
 - Set http or https to whichever you use when visiting your Sourcegraph instance in your browser

+When LSIF data does not exist for a particular file in a repository, Sourcegraph will fall back to out-of-the-box code intelligence.

 ## Stale code intelligence

 LSIF code intelligence will be out-of-sync when you're viewing a file that has changed since the LSIF data was uploaded.
 You can mitigate this by setting up a periodic job that generates and uploads LSIF for the tip of your default branch (e.g. master) daily.
 Improvements to this are planned for Sourcegraph 3.9.